 A: June 12 - June 25

 A1: Conflict Analysis and Mapping with Dr. Michael Loadenthal

 A2: Cultural Humility in Social Justice with Professor Amanda Munroe

 B1: Rhetoric of Social Protest and Social Justice with Dr. Jennifer Grubbs

 B2: Research Methods for Social Justice with Dr. Michael Loadenthal

 C2: Culturally Responsive Evaluation with Dr. Jennifer Rosales

 Explore these webpages for more information about Intersections 2017.
 Click through the links below, or reach out to CSJ's Assistant Director for Social Justice Curriculum and Pedagogy, Amanda Munroe.

 Students: Apply for Summer 2017 UNXP 030-130 Intersections of Social Justice

-If you are a Georgetown undergraduate OR an undergraduate at another institution interested in earning Georgetown University credit through UNXP 030-130 Intersections, fill out this Interest Form preferably by May 1st.
+If you are a Georgetown undergraduate OR an undergraduate at another institution interested in earning Georgetown University credit through UNXP 030-130 Intersections, fill out this Interest Form.
 You will be contacted and then directed on how to register for the course.